josdejong/typed-function/README.md

 ### Construction

-A typed function can be constructed in three ways:
+A typed function can be constructed in two ways:

--   With a single signature:
+-   Create from an object with one or multiple signatures:

     ```
-    typed(signature: string, fn: function) : function
-    typed(name: string, signature: string, fn: function) : function
-    ```

--   With multiple signatures:

-    ```
     typed(signatures: Object.<string, function>) : function
     typed(name: string, signatures: Object.<string, function>) : function
     ```

--   Merge multiple typed functions into a new typed function
+-   Merge multiple typed functions into a new typed function:

     ```
     typed(functions: ...function) : function